practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 So, execution speed with the conventional solution is about 170 milliseconds, but only with optimization level switch _-O0_, that's a bit slower than the [Python solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) with the help of _StringIO_ with about 140 milliseconds.

-Beware of the direction of the optimization level switch, where _-O0_, and not _-O3_, yields the fastest program execution time (with this microbenchmark program):
+Beware of the direction of the optimization level switch, where _-O0_, and not _-O3_, yields the fastest program execution time (with this microbenchmark program at least):

 ```
 $ time julia -O0 random_streams_for_perf_stats.jl